af-adam/phpfog-docs/troubleshooting.markdown

 weight: 16
 ---

+Here are some of the most common issues and how to deal with them.

+Don't see your issue here?
+Try our [community](http://community.phpfog.com/) or [email our support desk](mailto:support@appfog.com).

 * [SSH, Git, and PF Command Line Tool](#ssh)
 * [HTTP 500, 502, 503, and 504 Errors](#500)
 * [SSL](#ssl)